Relief for Small Businesses under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act)

 (1) Any reduction in the average number of full-time equivalent employees employed by the business during the eight-week period after the origination of the PPP Loan, as compared to either: (a) the average number of full-time employee equivalents employed by the business per month from February 15, 2019 to June 30, 2019, or (b) the average number of full-time employee equivalents employed by the business per month between January 1, 2020 and February 29, 2020; and

 (2) The amount of any reduction in total salary or wages of any employee during the eight-week period after the origination of the PPP Loan that is in excess of twenty-five percent (25%) of the total salary or wages of the employee during the most recent full quarter during which the employee was employed prior to such eight-week period.
-Employees who receive compensation greater than $100,000 per year are excluded for this calculation.
+Employees who receive compensation greater than $100,000 per year are excluded from this calculation.

 In order to receive PPP Loan forgiveness, businesses will be required to submit a detailed loan forgiveness application to lenders.
 Lenders will then have sixty (60) days within which to make a determination on the PPP Loan forgiveness.